priyavarsha06/priyavarsha06/README.md

 Konduru Priyavarsha
 ECE Student and Aspiring Python Developer
-I am an Electronics and Communication Engineering student at Rishi MS Institute of Engineering and Technology for Women (p.
-1).
+I am an Electronics and Communication Engineering student at Rishi MS Institute of Engineering and Technology for Women.
 I am passionate about software development and bridging the gap between hardware systems and high-level Python programming.
 ------------------------------
 Focus and Learning